-Best of the Snowies
+Best of the Snowys

 Kosciuszko National Park's alpine environment makes it a popular, year-round destination for anyone who loves the great outdoors.
 In summer, spring and autumn, adventurers head to the region to go hiking, kayaking and mountain-biking.
 In winter, it's popular with downhill and cross-country skiers and boarders who head to Thredbo, Perisher, Charlotte Pass and Selwyn snowfields, all located within the park.

 Escape to the Snowy Mountains and enjoy a fun-filled snow holiday with your family and friends.